cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 Documentation related to Littlepay data schema
 In many cases, taken or adapted directly from Littlepay documentation: https://docs.littlepay.io/data/

+-------------------------------- COMMON FIELD INCLUDING KEYS --------------------------------

+{% docs lp_micropayment_id %}
+Uniquely identifies a micropayment.
+{% enddocs %}

+{% docs lp_aggregation_id %}
+Identifies an aggregation of one or more micropayments that can be authorised/settled.
+{% enddocs %}

 {% docs lp_participant_id %}
 Littlepay identifier for the participant (transit agency) associated with this entity or event.
 {% enddocs %}

+{% docs lp_customer_id %}
+Identifies the customer associated with this payment activity or entity.
+A customer ID does not necessarily uniquely identify an individual person or payment card.
+{% enddocs %}

+{% docs lp_funding_source_vault_id %}
+Identifies the funding source (for example, card) that a micropayment will be charged to.
+This is always the card that was tapped.
+A registered customer can have multiple funding sources linked to it.
+{% enddocs %}

+-------------------------------- AGGREGATIONS/SUMMARIES --------------------------------

 {% docs lp_net_micropayment_amount_dollars %}
 Sum of the `charge_amount` values for all micropayments in this aggregation.